Our Support Services

 Step 4: Wait for your Peer Support Group to Begin

 Our groups take place three times a year.
 Depending on when you reach out the wait may vary from weeks to months for a group to begin.
 Our team will inform you of the approximate timeline, and contact you when the group is scheduled to confirm your spot.
+Please check your spam emails for our emails to not miss out on communications.
+We rely on your responses to fill our groups in a timely manner.

 If you are not available when a group is taking place you will be waitlisted for the next available session.